Entry Requirements & Checklist

 - All necessary Release Forms and Licences.

-The address for sending by post or CourierPost (via your local PostShop) is:
+The address for sending your film and/or paperwork by post or CourierPost (via your local PostShop) is:

 The Outlook for Someday

 The address for sending by another courier company is:

 Please feel free to contact us for any help or advice about delivering your entry.